dcattaneo/testing-end-to-end/README.md

-Add and remove items from a list

--React App that implements a text field and button to add elements.
+-Testing an App that implements a text field and button to add elements.

 -When clicked, the text in the input field should then be added in a list.

 -Additionally, every time an item in the list is clicked, that item must be deleted.

 -Typescript
--End to end testing